Jeniel557/MIMO-neural-network-project/README.md

 ML_perfect_and_estimtaed.m contains the code for tradition MIMO signal detection using Maximum Likelihood detection.
 This file contains two methods.
 One uses a perfect channel estimation, and the other uses a pilot symbol to estimate the channel, recalculated ever 10 transmission, controlled by the pilotRecalculation variable.

+The non-Alamouti code can be found in the non-Alamouti folder under src